CAFE HomCAFE: Center for Faculty Enrichmente

 Goals

-Connections and Learning Communities: CAFE connects faculty to a variety of learning communities to support teaching, scholarship, and professional growth.
+Connections are vitally important for CAFE.
+CAFE connects faculty to a variety of learning communities to support teaching, scholarship, and professional growth.

 CAFE Resources